Ring på 33 95 97 00 på alle hverdage.

 If you are not already a member of Djøf or IDA, you need to sign up for a membership first.
 As a student, you get 12 months Djøf membership for 0 kroner, while being a student, and you get access to all Djøf’s membership benefits, for instance our social and professional events for students, feedback on your job applications and direct access to professional carrier advisors.

-Location, dates and how do I apply?
+Location, dates, fees and how do I apply?

 The destination for 'Doing Business In' changes every year, but it is always a place where Novozymes and Boston Consulting Group do business, and where you will gain great knowledge on the current macroeconomic, economic and cultural trends in that country.
 'Doing Business In' has taken place all over the world in countries like India, China, USA, Japan and Brazil.